-Group financial statements Parent Company financial statements Performance materiality 70% (2023: 70%) of Group materiality 70% (2023: 70%) of Parent Company materiality Basis and rationale for determining performance materiality In determining performance materiality, we considered the a.
+Group financial statements Parent Company financial statements Performance materiality 70% (2023: 70%) of Group materiality 70% (2023: 70%) of Parent Company materiality Basis and rationale for determining performance materiality In determining performance materiality, we considered a.
 The quality of the control environment; b.
 The higher risk nature of the industry; and c.
-The low number of misstatements in interim and prior •
+The low number of misstatements in interim and present the control of -